chetnashah/cppwork/languageNotes.md

 ### references

 * references must always be initialized, otherwise it is a compiler error.
+* The address of a reference is the actual object's address
 * the construction argument for a reference has to be l-value e.g.
 ```cpp